Niharika-Patil9/Economic-Analysis-of-Types-of-Vehicles/README.md

 # Economic-Analysis-of-Types-of-Vehicles
+This project does economic analysis of Internal Combustion Engine Car, Hybrid Car and Electric Vehicle over 12 years.
-This project is built on time value of money concept.
+Uses time value of money to calculate current value of each type of car.